wookey-project/ewok-kernel/doc/syscalls/sys_cfg.rst

 .. note::
    Synchronous syscall, executable in ISR mode

 It is possible to disable a DMA stream.
-In this case, the DMA is stopped and can be re-enabled only by calling one of sys_cfg(CFG_DMA_RELOAD) or sys_cfg(CFG_DMA_RECONF) syscalls.
+In this case, the DMA channel is stopped and can be re-enabled by calling one of sys_cfg(CFG_DMA_RELOAD) or sys_cfg(CFG_DMA_RECONF) syscalls.

 This is useful for DMA streams in circular mode, as they never stop unless the